Understanding Hair Shedding After a Hair Transplant

-Hair shedding is considered a normal function of the body, as it is quite common to shed anywhere between 50-100 hairs a day.
-It is, however, important to clearly distinguish between normal shedding and the post-operative shedding of transplanted hair grafts.
+Hair shedding is a natural process—most people lose between 50 and 100 hairs a day.
+However, it’s important to distinguish between normal hair shedding and the post-operative shedding of transplanted hair grafts.

 Shock-Loss-Illustration